 Overview

-The course provides a broad overview of quantitative methods as they are commonly used in political science.
-Its primary focus is on methods for causal inference (experiments, instrumental variables, difference-in-differences, and regression discontinuity), and their application in the statistical software R.
+This course provides a broad overview of quantitative methods for causal inference in the social sciences (experiments, instrumental variables, difference-in-differences, and regression discontinuity) and their application in the statistical software R. The course is split into two sequential sections:

 1. Statistical programming in R